the-wake/assignment-10-profile-generator/README.md

 # Team Profile Generator

 ## Description
-This is a back-end team profile generator run via the command line.
+This is a back-end team profile generator run with Node.

 ## Installation
-This application requires both fs and inquirer.
-To install, run the following in the command line:
+This application requires both first-party (fs) and third-party (Inquirer) Node packages, along with Jest for testing.
+Once you've downloaded the application, run the following in the command line to install dependencies:
 ```
 npm i
 ```

 ## Usage
-To use the team profile generator, install Node.
-Then open the application's parent directory in the terminal and run:
+To use the team profile generator, open the application's parent directory in the terminal and run:
 ```
 node index.js
 ```